-Primary care services to be more targeted to the specific needs of homeless patients, and housing and health are joined up as part of the same pathway.
+- Primary care services to be more targeted to the specific needs of homeless patients, and housing and health are joined up as part of the same pathway.

-Greater investment in the homelessness sector for approaches known to improve the way homeless people engage with the health system.
+- Greater investment in the homelessness sector for approaches known to improve the way homeless people engage with the health system.

-The Department of Health to continue co-ordinating the Inclusion Health work-stream at a national level.
+- The Department of Health to continue coordinating the Inclusion Health work-stream at a national level.

-Clinical Commissioning Groups to state how far they have improved access to services and health outcomes for homeless people as part of their annual reporting requirements.
+- Clinical Commissioning Groups to state how far they have improved access to services and health outcomes for homeless people as part of their annual reporting requirements.

-We are continuing to work closely with our members, the NHS and Healthwatch England to implement the recommendations made in our report ands improve the way homelessness and healthcare services work together to provide support.
+Homeless Link first conducted research into the health of homeless people in 2010 and there are signs that improvements have been made since then.
+We are continuing to work closely with our members, the NHS and Healthwatch England to improve the way homelessness and healthcare services work together to provide support.

 Talk To Us

-Head of policy and communications
+Head of Communications and Advocacy